 1998 Playoff Contenders Football has several Peyton Manning inserts that are much more affordable to the average collector.
 Not only are they more affordable, but they come with some unique designs.

-1998 Playoff Contenders Guide to Early Peyton Manning Cards
+Ultimate 1998 Playoff Contenders Peyton Manning Rookie Cards Guide

 To most, this is the ultimate Peyton Manning card.
 Besides being the only signed Manning rookie, it's limited to just 200 copies.